EnteloBio/flowagent/README.md

 ### Resource Management

-Cognomic automatically manages HPC resources with sensible defaults that can be overridden:
+FlowAgent automatically manages HPC resources with sensible defaults that can be overridden:

 1. **Memory Management**
    - Default: 4GB per job